| ABOUT US | ARCHIVES | LINKS | RSS FEED | MONDAYS | |

 What brought this behavior and breach to light was that the Secret Service agent refused to pay the agreed US$800 and paid only US$30.
 Which points to the probability that such behavior is routine and par for the course and charged to the tax payer.
 Would the world be better off if only the US would refuse to pay more often or that the rest of the world would stop soliciting?

-But there is a rise of the Security and Intelligence Infrastructure globally with its epicenter in the United States policies to finance and encourage this sort of enterprise.
+But there is a rise, in the Security and Intelligence Infrastructure globally, which have at their epicenter, the United States policies to finance and encourage this sort enterprise.
 Everything including foreign policy and Development is viewed through this prism: The Role of Security in Development and Maximizing Opportunities.
-And oddly enough, at almost any development conference nowadays—it’s easy to pick out who represents a particular country because they reflect their country's mindset.
-Its easy to see where the ones who look like secret service agents are from by the haircuts, the glasses the vehicles.
+And oddly enough, at almost any development conference nowadays—it’s easy to pick out who represents the US because they reflect their country's mindset.
+They resemble the secret service agents, in haircuts, the wrap around sunglasses and the vehicles.

 For all the good that is done which still remains lean and paper thin, the underbelly is huge.
-How many girls and boys are destroyed each hour because all the different forms of human trafficking?
-A scourge which world leaders speak against along with issues of violence in forums such as the one in Cartagena.
-And yet those entrusted with protecting such leaders are themselves agents of harm.
-Take any country termed as in need of assistance and rescuing from the “bad guys” and you will find that hotels at night where the “good guys” are entrenched are also filled with call girls going up to their rooms —young women—forced by poverty into prostitution.
-Selling their bodies to the touts of privatization and free market enterprise and its apostles.
+How many girls and boys are destroyed each hour because of all the different forms of human trafficking?
+A scourge which world leaders speak against alongside the issues of violence in forums such as the one in Cartagena.
+And yet those entrusted with protecting the leaders, the speech makers, are themselves agents of harm.
+Take any country termed as being in need of assistance and rescuing from the “bad guys” and you will find that hotels there, at night, where these so called “good guys” are entrenched, are also filled with call girls going up to their rooms —young women—forced by poverty into prostitution.
+Selling their bodies to these touts and apostles of privatization and free market enterprise.

 What will it take to realize that it isn’t about war and blood money?
 I don’t know what it is about but I know it isn’t about that.
 And the reaction by President Obama to such a grave breach in his security by the guards meant to protect him seems more appropriate to a prisoner rather than the President.
 This is cause for concern.
 And it took an impoverished single mother earning a living at the kind of job that the system allows her, to have had the agency, to stand her ground for her fair share and to bring all of this out into the open.